 Adverse selection is an important concept in the fields of economics as well as insurance and risk management.
-Sometimes known as “anti-selection,” it describes circumstances in which either buyers or sellers have information that the other group does not have, specifically about risk factors related to a particular business undertaking/transaction.
+Sometimes known as “anti-selection,” it describes circumstances in which either buyers or sellers use information that the other group does not have, specifically about risk factors related to a particular business undertaking/transaction.
 In these cases, when these two groups are informed to different degrees, this is known as asymmetric information.
 (The opposite of this situation is symmetric information, where both buyers and sellers have the same amount of knowledge.)

 Naturally, the result is that one party has a consistent advantage over the other, which leads to inefficiency in the price of goods/services within the market.
 It leads to ill-informed, poor decisions on the part of either buyers or sellers.

 Adverse Selection in the Insurance Industry

-The term adverse selection is often used in the insurance industry, and since then it has been one of the most prominent areas where adverse selection occurs.
-This is because people with high-risk lifestyles (smokers, people employed in dangerous jobs, etc.) are more likely to seek out life insurance, as they and their families are more likely to financially benefit from it.
+The concept of adverse selection was first applied to the insurance industry, and since then it has been one of the most prominent areas where adverse selection occurs.
+This is because people with high-risk lifestyles (smokers, people employed in dangerous jobs, etc.) are more likely to seek out life and disability insurance, as they and their families are more likely to financially benefit from it.
 In these kinds of situations, the buyer has more knowledge than the seller—they know more about the risks they face to their health.

 Insurance companies respond to this trend and reduce adverse selection by setting up significant limitations on coverage, or else by raising the cost of premiums quite high for high-risk policyholders.